 “The way I think about my work in this context: it is the illustration at the start of a very important article we should all read on a bus and then go for a walk in a park & think about, and then in the morning we will do what we can.”

 Cultural processions inform the shape of this work to a certain extent- whether celebratory, commemorative or as protest as you have described.
 How does the medium of the procession highlight human responsibility with regard to climate change?

 I haven’t made the work under the assumption that people will see it and say “oh shit, now I get it because I saw this work, I need to make changes.”
-I don’t think that is the role of my practise, I’m not saying that is not the role of art, there are certainly people in the arts that do fulfill that role.
-In this instance, I think there are people in the festival lineup that perform that role of convincer, not only about the issue of Climate Change, but of our most pressing issues at the moment and into the future.
-The way I think about my work in this context: it is the illustration at the start of a very important article we should all read on a bus and then go for a walk in a park & think about, and then in the morning we will do what we can.
+I don’t think that is the role of my practice, I’m not saying that is not the role of art, there are certainly people in the arts that do fulfill that role.
+In this instance, I think there are people in the festival lineup that perform that role of convincer, not only about the issue of climate change, but of our most pressing issues at the moment and into the future.
+The way I think about my work is in this context: it is the illustration at the start of a very important article we should all read on a bus and then go for a walk in a park and think about, and then in the morning we will do what we can.

 Has collaboration been an important part of making of this piece for you?

 I have collaborated before, but this feels less like a collaboration and more like an extended workshop.
 I am running 5 weeks of workshops with two school groups, with roughly 150 kids- although I’m not sure how many will turn up for the actual performance.

 I have tried at as many points to remove myself from the artwork.
 Sometimes I feel my life has been flawed with climate inaction.
 This isn’t an excuse to step away and just let the kids handle it, but I felt the work needed to have a vibrancy in its outlook towards the future rather than be tainted with regret.